 When emergency medical technicians (EMTs) arrive on the scene, they will be careful when moving you to the ambulance to ensure that your arm does not break further.
 The area is extremely sensitive, and even the slightest miscalculated movement can cause additional breaks to the arm.
 The EMT may place your arm in a splint to keep it in place during the ambulance ride.

-Within a few hours after fracture occurs, your immune system will kick into high gear and create a clot around the break.
+Within a few hours after a fracture occurs, your immune system will kick into high gear and create a clot around the break.
 A clot forms so that the immune system cells in the blood can destroy any germs that have found themselves in the area.
-Depending on the severity of the fracture, after a few days or months special cells known as chondroblasts form a soft collagen callus to cushion the break.
+Depending on the severity of the fracture, after a few days or months, special cells known as chondroblasts form a soft collagen callus to cushion the break.
 Eventually, the callus hardens to create a new bone, which will then be broken down as you heal to return the bone to its original shape.

 What does the treatment process for a broken arm entail?

-Treatment for a broken arm following a car accident begins with the doctor setting the bone in place.
+Broken arm recovery treatment following a car accident begins with the doctor setting the bone in place.
 Then, your arm is wrapped in a cast to keep the bone from moving.
 The length of time you need to wear the cast depends on the severity of the break and can be as short as one month or as long as six months.
 If the break is so severe that the arm cannot be healed with a cast alone, metal pins can be inserted into the area to push the bone to set into the correct position.
 Once the bone has fully healed, the pins are removed.
 However, if the fracture sustained to your arm is open, surgery will likely be required to repair the damage.

 You will be prescribed painkillers and antibiotics to help you deal with the discomfort of your broken arm.
 You will also need to rest, and if it is your dominant hand that is broken, you may need to take time off work.
+Broken arm recovery is a careful process, however, when done right can provide you with restore function and use.

 When the bone is healed and the cast and pins have been removed, your doctor will recommend physical therapy for complete rehabilitation.
 Your therapist will start with gentle exercises to help restore range of motion.
 As your rehabilitation progresses, more exercises will be added to restore the muscles and strengthen the arm.
 Your physiotherapist may also perform massage therapy to stimulate the tissues and promote healing.